Mohamedamin-Mohamed/Job-Bazaar-Backend/README.md

 ## AWS Services
 1. ## Amazon DynamoDB:
-   We use DynamoDB for storing all job-related and user-related data.
-We manage the following tables:
+   I use DynamoDB for storing all job-related and user-related data.
+I manage the following tables:

     a.
 Applications: Stores data for job applications.
     b.
 Education: Stores user education background.